mlr-org/mlr3keras/README.md

 Some important caveats:
 - Architectures are often data-dependent, e.g. require correct number of input / output neurons.
-  As a result, the architecture is a function of the incoming training data.
+  As a result, in `mlr3keras`, the architecture is a function of the incoming training data.
   In `mlr3keras`, this is abstracted via `KerasArchitecture`:
   See `KerasArchitectureFF` for an example.
   This Architecture is initialized with a `build_arch_fun` which given the `task` and a set of hyperparameters constructs & compiles the architecture.

-- Depending on the architecture, different data-formats are required for `x` and `y` (e.g. a matrix for a feed-forward NN, a list of features if we use embeddings, ...)
+- Depending on the architecture, different data-formats are required for `x` (features) and `y` (target) (e.g. a matrix for a feed-forward NN, a list of features if we use embeddings, ...)
   To accomodate this, each architecture comes with an `x_transform` and a `y_transform` method, which are called on the features and target respectively before passing those on to `fit(...)`.

+**Scope**
+The current scope for `mlr3keras` is to support deep learning on different kinds of **tabular** data.
+In the future, we aim to extend this to other data modalities, but as of yet, work on this has not started.

 In an initial version, we aim to support two types of models:

 - Pre-defined architectures:
   In many cases, we just want to try out and tune architectures that have already been successfully used in other contexts (LeNet, ResNet, TabNet).
 We aim to implement / make those accessible